jeremyyew/ync-capstone/submissions/capstone-report-final/capstone-report-final.md

 ```
 The parser will then terminate without evaluating the script.
 The Coq errors will be in the response buffer, as usual.

 Furthermore, `proof-reader` only accepts a subset of Coq syntax, which has been pre-defined by the instructor (See "Appendix/Supported syntax").
-Therefore, if the script contains unsupported syntax, `proof-reader` will display:
+Therefore, if the script contains unsupported syntax, it is likely either a command that has been introduced in the course but not accounted for, or a bug. `proof-reader` will display:

 ```
-Parser error: Unrecognized tokens found.
+Parser error: Could not parse "XXX".
+This syntax may not be currently supported.
 ```

-This means that the script should be rewritten without using the unsupported syntax.
 To extend the supported syntax or modify the parser behaviour, see "Design and implementation/Extensibility".

-Lastly, `proof-reader` only checks the arity of terms that have been directly defined in the script, as well as modules that have been pre-registered (i.e. the `Nat`, `Bool` and `Peano` modules).
-If the problem happens to call for built-in theorems outside of these modules, then this could be a source of false negatives (no warning for incorrect arity) as `proof-reader` will simply not have the arity signatures for those theorems, and will ignore them.
-But it is more likely that those theorems have not been taught and are not permitted.

 # Design and implementation

 ## Parsing input to generate a syntax tree

 The code referenced in this section can be found in `jeremy-parser/parser.py` unless otherwise specified.